westonstearns/Kaggle-Python-Tutorial/chapter1.md

 *** =instructions
 - First import the Pandas library as np.
 - Load the test data similarly to how the train data is loaded.
-- Print the train and test dataframes
+- Print the first couple rows of the loaded dataframes using the `.head()` method.

 *** =hint
 - You can load in the training set with `train = pd.read_csv(train_url)`